jonathananolan/readabsmicrodata/README.md

 ## Installation

-## Installation

-You can install `grattandata` from Github as follows:
+You can install `readabsmicrodata` from Github as follows:

 ``` r
 # If the `remotes` package is not installed, install it